ibm-cloud-architecture/refarch-jee-customerorder/tutorial/tutorial.md

-# Tutorial - WebSphere on IBM Cloud private
+# Tutorial - WebSphere on IBM Cloud Private

-This tutorial aims to drive readers throughout the process of migrating an existing WebSphere Application Server 7 application to run on the new WebSphere Application Server Liberty profile to then containerise it and deploy it to the on premises IBM Cloud private, orchestrated by Kubernetes.
+This tutorial aims to drive readers throughout the process of migrating an existing WebSphere Application Server 7 application to run on the new WebSphere Application Server Liberty profile to then containerise it and deploy it to the on premises IBM Cloud Private, orchestrated by Kubernetes.

 For doing so, we are going to go through the following steps below.
 Each step will have its instructions on a separate readme file for clarity and simplicity.